azat-co/fullstack-javascript/chapter5/chapter5.md

 This short chapter gives you yet another way of building apps with nothing but JavaScript (and HTML and CSS, obviously).
-With Parse or a similar back-end-as-a-service (BaaS) solution, it is straightforward to persist the data without having to code your own back end.
+With Parse or a similar back-end-as-a-service (BaaS) solution, it is straightforward to persist the data without having to code your own backend.
 BaaS solutions take it a step further by allowing for access-level controls, authentications, server-side logic, and third-party integrations.